 AMPERNA® Probiotic+ DS Soothing Serum contains a unique probiotic complex that helps promote the appearance of fresh skin.

 Did you know that boosting your zinc intake can speed up the recovery process?
 We recommend adding a zinc supplement to your diet or eating foods high in zinc.
-Find out more about the benefits of zinc in this fact sheet.
+Find out more about the benefits of zinc and how it can help rosacea in this fact sheet.

 Our products are simple to use and are packed full of active ingredients including glycolic acid and vitamins B and C.